 1. Solid analytical skills

-3. Solid fundamental valuation skills acquired in business school, or as a consultant
+4. Solid fundamental valuation skills acquired in business school

-4. Interest in understanding, analyzing a company’s business
+5. Interest in understanding and analyzing a company’s business

 6. Ability to build financial models